proxmox/ceph/ceph/doc/radosgw/pubsub-module.rst

 together, although it is recommended to use the S3-compatible one.
 The S3-compatible API is similar to the one used in the bucket notification mechanism.

-Events are stored as RGW objects in a special bucket, under a special user.
+Events are stored as RGW objects in a special bucket, under a special user (pubsub control user).
 Events cannot be accessed directly, but need to be pulled and acked using the new REST API.

 .. toctree::